What is a vector index and how does it benefit my business?

 How vector databases can help in research

-We have been working for the last year on an extension to the Harmony project, funded by Economic and Social Research Council (ESRC), where we are indexing all longitudinal studies in the UK according to the variables measured.
+We are currently developing a vector index of all longitudinal studies in the UK according to the variables measured.
 A longitudinal study is a long project that runs for many years, where researchers track a cohort of individuals over time.
 For example, the Millennium Cohort Study followed a number of children born around the turn of the millennium who would now be in their twenties.
 Each year they are contacted and asked a number of questions, allowing researchers to track trends such as anxiety levels and even quantify how these were influenced by external factors such as the pandemic.

 There are about 69 longitudinal studies that are running in the UK.
 Each one may have measured thousands of variables.
 A variable corresponds to a question like “I often feel anxious”, or could be a biomarker such as the presence or absence of a particular gene variant.